 - The Create New Building Block dialog box will appear:

-- Change the name to something more descriptive so you can easily identify each block of information later in the list
+- Change the name of the Quick Part to something more descriptive, so you can easily identify each block of information in the list.

 - Close the original message you created the text in, no need to save it.

 Insert Quick Parts

 Now that you have the reusable information saved, you can insert it as often as you need to into email messages.
 It doesn’t matter if you need to send a new email, reply to an email or forward an email, the Quick Parts will be available.

 - Create a new blank email message (Ctrl + N on the keyboard).

 - Enter a recipient in the To field and add a Subject.